 As for how to know which search terms people are popular, you should look into getting a keyword research tool.
 Here is a list of some popular choices.

 Shorts are YouTube’s answer to TikTok, and it seems to be working.
 (Shorts now have 1.5 billion active users, compared to TikTok’s one billion.)

-Shorts are for videos under one minute long and they offer new ways to attract viewers.
+Shorts are for videos under one minute long and they offer new ways to attract potential fans and viewers.
 People who mostly consume shorts are unlikely to stumble upon your long-form videos, so it’s a good idea to produce both.

 Like and subscribe!

 Remember, always ask people to like and subscribe.
 Try to find ways to get them to comment.
 Have them make suggestions or answer questions.
-Get people involved.
+Get people involved on your music channel.
 And at the same time, stay engaged with them.
 If someone asks a question in the comments, be sure to respond.
 People love it when musicians reply to them.